build-trust/ockam/documentation/guides/draft/rust/get-started/xx-streams/README.md

 Ockam Hub integrates with message brokers through the use of Ockam Streams and applications use the Ockam Streams Protocol to communicate.

+Ockam Streams is a minumal API to access the basic stream functions like publishing messages and pulling them from the stream log.

-Further information can be found in the Ockam Stream service protocol definition: https://github.com/ockam-network/proposals/tree/main/design/0009-stream-protocol
+Further information can be found in the [Ockam Stream service protocol definition](https://github.com/ockam-network/proposals/tree/main/design/0009-stream-protocol)

 ### The Stream client API